gkondas/gkondas.github.io/_pages/about.md

 News
 ===
 - **7/24**: **DEPICT: Diffusion-Enabled Permutation Importance for Image Classification Tasks** accepted to *ECCV 2024*!
-- **6/24**: Started as a full time research assistant with Jenna Wiens's [MLD3](https://wiens-group.engin.umich.edu/) group at Michigan
+- **6/24**: Started as a full time research assistant with Jenna Wiens's [MLD3](https://wiens-group.engin.umich.edu/) group at Michigan.
-- **5/24**: Graduated with a B.S. in Computer Science and minor in Physics from Michigan with distinction
+- **5/24**: Graduated with a B.S. in Computer Science and minor in Physics from Michigan with distinction.
-- **6/23**: Started as a undergraduate research assistant with Jenna Wiens's MLD3 group at Michigan
+- **6/23**: Started as a undergraduate research assistant with Jenna Wiens's MLD3 group at Michigan.

 Publications
 ===